Knowledge Center - Funding and Benefits

 To be eligible for the Avilés-Johnson Graduate Fellowship Program, prospective students must be nominated by their admitting department.
 Student self-nominations will not be considered.

-Please review the Nomination Guidelines for the 2023-2024 Avilés-Johnson Fellowship Program.
+Please review the Nomination Guidelines for the 2024-2025 Avilés -Johnson Fellowship Program.

 Nomination Guidelines

-Nominees must be U.S. citizens or permanent residents who will earn bachelor’s or master’s degrees no later than August 2023 and have applied for graduate admission to Texas A&M University (TAMU) for the Summer or Fall 2023.
+Nominees must be U.S. citizens or permanent residents who will earn bachelor’s or master’s degrees no later than August 2024 and have applied for graduate admission to Texas A&M University for the Summer or Fall 2024.
 While it is not required that nominees be admitted at the time of nomination, the nominating department is expected to offer admission to nominees and execute an “admit” decision code in the admission portal should they be awarded the fellowship.
-Master’s students currently enrolled at TAMU are eligible for doctoral nominations.
+Master’s students currently enrolled at Texas A&M are eligible for doctoral nominations.

 Nominees should have a superior academic record and meet one or more of the following criteria: